-- Submit the NursingCAS Participation Agreement
+- Submit the NursingCAS Participation Agreement.

-Complete Program Set-up on NursingCAS
+- Complete program set-up on NursingCAS

-Update your Website to include information about NursingCAS
+- Update your website to include information about NursingCAS.

-Open Programs on the NursingCAS application
+- Open programs on the NursingCAS application.

 NursingCAS provides member schools with a free cloud-based admissions software (WebAdMIT) to manage data-driven application reviews in a cloud-based software efficiently.
-WebAdMIT includes tools for scorinng candiates based on custom criteria, tracking interviews, conducting an online review of applicants, calculating GPAs, sending and tracking communications, creating queries and custom reports, and exporting data to import into internal systems.
-Participating schools also have access to unique comparative reports that show how your school's applicant pool compares to the overall applicant pool which can assist with benchmarking and informing recruitment strategies.
+WebAdMIT includes tools for scoring candidates based on custom criteria, tracking interviews, conducting an online review of applicants, calculating GPAs, sending and tracking communications, creating queries and custom reports, and exporting data to import into internal systems.
+Participating schools also have access to unique comparative reports that show how your school's applicant pool compares to the overall applicant pool, which can assist with benchmarking and informing recruitment strategies.
 Additionally, the system helps schools to facilitate a holistic admissions review.
 NursingCAS can also lead to cost savings.
 Use this interactive calculator to learn how.

 NursingCAS is operated by the American Association of Colleges of Nursing (AACN) in partnership with Liaison International, the nation’s leading provider of centralized application services (CAS) to health professions associations.
 Liaison currently works with many other disciplines, including dentistry, pharmacy, physician assistants, and public health.